pahadiprogrammer/pahadiprogrammer/README.md

 # Hi there, I'm pahadiprogrammer 👋

 👨‍💻 **Software Engineer**
 Passionate about building modern, scalable, and robust solutions.
+💼 **Open to freelancing opportunities!**

 ---